richeyrose/make-tile/docs/index.md

 ![Grid Snap](images/SnapPanel.png)

 ## Deleting Tiles
 If you want to delete a tile you should use the **Delete Tiles** button in the top panel of the MakeTile menu rather than pressing delete.
 This will delete all objects that make up that tile.
 You can also delete a tile by going to the outliner on the right hand side, selecting the tile collection, right clicking, and selecting **Delete Hierarchy**.
-This is useful for if you've accidentally deleted part of a tile.
+This is useful if you've accidentally deleted part of a tile.

 ![Outliner](images/Outliner.png)